 - (b) A multi-section output transformer - 2.
-A continuously variable Vernier adjustment between coarse taps by means of: - (a) A variable autotransformer and boost transformer, or - (b) A variable autotransformer connected to a section of the output transformer. - 3.
+A continuously variable vernier adjustment between coarse taps by means of: - (a) A variable autotransformer and boost transformer, or - (b) A variable autotransformer connected to a section of the output transformer. - 3.
 An output transformer with one or more isolated low voltage, high current secondary. - 4.
 Power control circuitry consisting of switches, relays, protective devices, etc. - 5.
 Current measurement circuitry consisting of sensors, current meter, and timer.

-In general, a primary voltage is selected by means of a combination of coarse tap and Vernier adjustment.
+In general, a primary voltage is selected by means of a combination of coarse tap and vernier adjustment.
 This voltage is stepped down by the output transformer to provide the desired current into the load impedance.

-PI-2500 Main Unit Circuitry
+PI-800 Main Unit Circuitry

-Main power is applied to the PI-2500 by means of standard high current plug and socket connectors, which are supplied for the customer to connect to the power source with appropriate flexible leads.
-A ground connector is also provided for a solid ground connection.
+Main power is applied to the PI-800 by means of standard high current plug and socket connectors, which are supplied for the customer to connect to the power source with appropriate flexible leads.
+A ground terminal with wing nut and washers is provided for a solid ground connection.

-Primary protection is provided by high capacity 100 ampere input fuses (F1 and F2).
-After that, the control section is protected by smaller 5 ampere fuses (F3 and F4), and the power section is isolated by means of high current contactors (K1 and K2).
+Primary protection is provided by high capacity 60 ampere input fuses F1 and F2.
+After that, the control section is protected by smaller 2 ampere fuses F3 and F4, and the power section is isolated by means of a high current contactor K1.